phillbooth/HealthCareApp/README.md

 ### Setting Up the Laravel Backend

-- With Laravel running you alos need to run Angular for the frontend
+- With Laravel running you also need to run Angular for the frontend.

 - Navigate to the server directory: cd ./server
 - Install Composer dependencies: composer install